 - If you use an online fax service to manage faxes, in many cases you can delete the offending faxes without having to print them.
 As well, many online fax services will have in place an option to block phone numbers that have transmitted black or junk faxes to your number.

-- If you are at the machine while it is being received, you can stop the current transmission.
+- If you are at the machine while the black fax is transmitted, you can stop the current transmission.

 Is there technology that can prevent black faxes?

 According to JunkFax.org, “If the fax violates 47 C.F.R. § 68.318(d) which specifies header requirements, it’s illegal, whether it was solicited or not.
 All faxes must comply with the header requirements.”

 In some cases, there is a reason to sue both the companies and the individuals involved (this is not to be taken as legal advice).